Han Dynasty jade bi disc under UV light showing traditional serpentine material

 Introduction

-For reliable tips on spotting Chinese jade culture, read this article in full.
+For reliable insights into Chinese jade culture, this article provides a thorough exploration.

 I. Traditional Chinese Definitions: Beyond Mineralogy